brightigiemokha/bliss_fashion_world/README.md

 ### **CI Python Linter**

 The [CI Python Linter](https://pep8ci.herokuapp.com/) was used to validate the Python code used, showing no errors except for 'line too long'. there was no time to break all of the long code as i was also worried about breaking my code.
 This could not be resolved despite best efforts due to short time.
+- I also installed RUFF just to try to fix the long line issues but because i have not used it before and didnt want to exceed my deadline i have not implimented this in the code so as not to cause any errors at this final stage.

  - admin.py
  <br>